jamilettel/smart-toilet-paper-dispenser/logbook.md

 Working on a client wrapper class that handles commands from the server, and sends commands to the server.

 Managed to successfully integrate the libraries into the program.

+Commands are now easily handleable in the client, just add a method and add it to the list of commands.
+List of arguments is provided.

+All that's remaining now is to handle empty toilet paper roll (& other errors), add a state to the toilet paper.